ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ## 3D meshes

-Once Render Pipeline is created, using WebGPU APIs to create and render a 3D mesh is very similar to other graphics APIs.
-The flow follows:
+Once a Render Pipeline is created, you can use WebGPU APIs to create and render a 3D mesh.
+This is very similar to other graphics APIs.

+The steps are listed below:

-* Creating Vertex Buffer(s)
+* Create the Vertex Buffer(s)
-* Creating Index Buffer(s)
+* Create the Index Buffer(s)
-* Creating Uniform Buffer(s)
+* Create the Uniform Buffer(s)
-* Creating Depth Buffer (Z-Buffer algorithm)
+* Create a Depth Buffer (Z-Buffer algorithm)
-* Creating Depth Texture and TextureView
+* Create the Depth Texture and TextureView
-* Creating Depth Stencil
+* Create a Depth Stencil
-* Creating Transformation and Projection matrices
+* Create the Transformation and Projection matrices

 All these steps are common in graphics programming and WebGPU offers capability to perform all the operations.

-It is recommended to go through individual chapters in [3D rendering](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/index.html) section.
+It is recommended to go through individual chapters in the [3D rendering](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/index.html) section to learn more.

 ### Loading 3D objects

-In our project we use OBJ files to define 3D meshes.
-Instead of manually parsing OBJ files, we use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.
-The file format is not that complex, but parsing files is not the main point of this learning path, and this library has been intensively tested and has a very small footprint.
-You can use open-source softwares like Blender to create your own 3D objects.
+In this project you can use OBJ files to define 3D meshes.

+Instead of manually parsing OBJ files, use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.

+The file format is not complex, but parsing files is not the goal of this Learning Path.

+You can use open-source software such as Blender to create your own 3D objects.

 {{% notice Note %}}
 Exactly one of your source files must define `TINYOBJLOADER_IMPLEMENTATION` before including it: